Inca Trail Trek to Machu Picchu

 - Hotel to Hotel Service: You will be picked up from your hotel the morning of your trek and driven to KM 82 in our comfortable, Alpaca Expeditions van.
 After the trek, we will drive you from the train station back to your hotel or Air BNB.

-- Transportation and Train Service: All your logistics are included in this trek including the bus ticket from Machu Picchu to Aguas Calientes as well as your tourist class train from Aguas Calientes to Ollantaytambo.
+- Transportation and Train Service: All your logistics are included in this trek including the bus ticket from Machu Picchu to Aguas Calientes as well as your Vistadome train from Aguas Calientes to Ollantaytambo.
 This is a 2 hour trip and it will be another 2 hours by car back to Cusco.
-If you wish to upgrade to the Vistadome train, a train with larger windows and more comfortable seats, it will cost $75 per person.
+If you would like to upgrade to the Vistadome Observatory train, which offers an additional observatory-style carriage with panoramic windows, live traditional music, and a more immersive scenic experience, the upgrade cost is USD 75 per person.

 - First Aid:Your safety is our number one concern.
 All our guides are trained and re-trained every February by a medical doctor.
 They all carry first-aid kits and full oxygen tanks.
 If needed, we will get you off the trail as quickly and comfortably as possible to be taken directly to a clinic for treatment.
 While these situations are rare, we prepare for them.